mavnn/NuGetPlus/readme.md

 Want to downgrade the version of a NuGet package you're using without pain?

-This could be the wrapper for you, when it's finished.
+This could be the wrapper for you.
+Code is at an alpha status at the moment.

 # Command line options available for ngp.exe